Why Pursue Biblical and Theological Studies?

 - Master of Arts in Biblical Exegesis (M.A.)

-- Master of Arts in Biblical Studies (M.A.)
+- Master of Arts in Biblical and Theological Studies (M.A.)

 - Master of Arts in the History of Christianity (M.A.)